 - Assign Users To Workflow Action: Title this “Apply for Approval”.
 This creates a Workflow Button on a page, which then assigns the workflow process to configured users.

-- Assign Users To Workflow Action: Title this “Assign Initiator Cancel”Assigns the user to Reject the changes i.e. Content Authors.
+- Assign Users To Workflow Action: Title this “Assign Initiator Cancel”.
+This actions selects the Content Authors who are to Reject the changes.

-As you can see in the above workflow the “Approval” action is the decision point which transitions to either Publish or Reject actions depending on which of these actions is selected.
+As you can see in the above workflow, the “Approval” action is the decision point at which one of the two transitions to either Publish or Reject actions is selected.

-Once either action button is pressed in the SilverStripe CMS on a page it will assign the workflow back to the original initiator and also trigger a notification email configured in the “Notify Initiator Cancel” or “Notify Initiator Publish”.
+Once either action button is pressed, the workflow is assigned back to the original initiator, and an email notification is triggered (email is configured in the “Notify Initiator Cancel” or “Notify Initiator Publish” action).

 Step 4.
 Assigning Users to the Workflow